The system has not been configured to send email.

 This mix of diverse skillsets and common frames of reference has given the management team the unique ability to rapidly adapt and deploy best practices and business processes to the benefit of Wendy’s restaurants in the U.S. and Canada.

-John has worked in food service for virtually his entire career, beginning as a beach boardwalk fry cook in New Jersey.
-His range of executive experience -- including supply, distribution, procurement, and operations -- gives him powerful insight into every link of the supply chain and a keen understanding of how they interact.
+John’s range of executive experience -- including supply, distribution, procurement, and operations -- gives him powerful insight into every link of the supply chain and a keen understanding of how they interact.

 Laurie Calpin was promoted to EVP, Finance and CFO in July 2014.
 Laurie joined QSCC in May 2011 as VP, Finance and Controller.
 She has more than 17 years of financial management experience in the food service industry.